The 30 Best Walmart Plus Week Deals to Shop Now

-The Best Walmart Plus Week Deals: Save Big on Tech, Home and More at Walmart's Rival Prime Day Sale
+Walmart Plus Week Is Here: Save Big on Tech, Home and More at Walmart's Prime Day Rival Sale

 Did you know Amazon Prime Day is not the only major sales event offering incredible deals this week?
-Big box retailer Walmart is also getting in on the price-slashing action with Walmart Plus Week, which starts ahead of Prime Day.
+Big box retailer Walmart got in on the price-slashing action with Walmart Plus Week, which is now open to everyone.
+The annual sale event is running through Thursday, July 13 at 7 p.m.
+ET with savings on top-rated tech, workout equipment, vacuums, cookware and so much more.

-Walmart+ Week kicks off today, July 10, but only Walmart Plus members can take advantage of early savings and exclusive discounts.
-The annual sale event will open to all shoppers tomorrow, July 11 at noon and run through Thursday, July 13 at 7 p.m.
-ET, when some deals may already be sold out.

 Watch your favorite shows and movies with crystal-clear quality and vivid colors with this smart TV from Samsung.
 It's built with a quantum processor that transforms all your shows into 4K quality.